7 Natural DIY Beauty Treatments You Can Make With Fruit

 Add the honey/water mixture to the mashed avocado and mix it until a smooth paste is created.

-Apply the mask with your fingers and let sit about 10 minutes.
+Apply the mask with your fingers and let sit for about 10 minutes.

 Rinse it off with warm water.